CClark39/Velocita-Spec-Track-Models/README.md

 Some tracks are simply refurbished versions of basic models made by other people, with extra trackside objects and some minor layout adjustments.
 These will be marked in their respective folders with a [+].

+As of right now I am still adding more of the tracks I have made to this repository.
+The total amount of tracks is about 30.